ExploreIndiaTechWarrriors/EXPLORE_INDIA/README.md

 > * Grab a ticket to state
 > * Complete the task of walking certain number of steps.
-> * Unlock a rholy place  in the state.
+> * Unlock a holy place  in the state.
 > * View the Augmented Reality model.
 > * Learn and gin knowledge about the place.
 > * After all the places in a state are unlocked , answer the quiz and get the ticket to next step